Best Hollywood Spy Movies: Spy thriller films are often enchanting and there’s no way you will take your eyes off the screen even for a split second.

 So, if you are eager to experience such an adventurous and secretive lifestyle but don’t want to risk your life; then begin watching the following secret agents spy thriller Movies one by one.

 Only recently, Daniel Craig as James Bond turned out to be a bit different from the rest.
 Current James Bond is more agile, hardcore, and lives on the edge all the time.
-At the time of writing this article, a total of 24 films have been produced in the Bond series and six actors have played the central character of James Bond.
-The 25th film in the series titled Bond 25 scheduled for a 2019 release with Daniel Craig reprising his role as Agent 007.
+At the time of writing this article, a total of 25 films have been produced in the Bond series and six actors have played the central character of James Bond.

 The next in line in this list of secret agents Spy thriller Hollywood films is the MI or shall I say Mission: Impossible film series.
 The film series is based on the TV series of the same name that aired for 7 seasons between 1966 and 1973.
 The film follows an IMF team led by Ethan Hunt who is tasked with impossible missions.

-While the TV series emphasize on the ensemble cast, the Mission: Impossible film series revolves around Ethan Hunt.
-A total of 5 films are released in the series with a 6th film titled Mission: Impossible – Fallout scheduled for a release in July 2018.
+While the TV series emphasizes on the ensemble cast, the Mission: Impossible film series revolves around Ethan Hunt.

 Unlike the Bond and Mission: Impossible film series, the Bourne series tells the story of a CIA assassin who takes on the CIA after discovering their programs that turn men into assassins with no memories of the past.
 The film series is actually based on the lead character Jason Bourne created by Robert Ludlum in his Bourne novel series.